datalytix-777/hospital-readmission-capstone/README.md

 It uses diagnostic, demographic, and other key comorbidities associated with readmission and evaluates a Random Forest model against a Majority Class and Logistic Regression model.

+## Model Performance Context

+It’s important to note that the modest ROC-AUC and F1-scores reflect the limitations of the UCI “Diabetes 130-US Hospitals” dataset rather than the modeling process itself.
+The dataset includes substantial class imbalance, missing values, and limited predictive features, which constrain model performance.

+The purpose of this project was to demonstrate the full data science workflow, from cleaning and feature engineering to model evaluation, rather than to achieve a high benchmark score.
+The models perform slightly above the majority class baseline, which is expected given the dataset’s characteristics, and provide valuable insights into factors contributing to readmission risk.

 ## Files
 - **notebook/** - Contains the Jupyter notebook used for EDA and modeling
 - **model/** - Trained Random Forest Model as '.pkl' file